pleachcx/encore_gatsby/content/pages/staging.md

 ---
 ## Home Staging

-We specialise in beautifully styling and adding value to homes for sale both indoors and outdoors.
+We specialise in beautifully styling (indoors & outdoors) and adding value to homes for sale.

 Our primary goal is to maximise your sale price.